Alcohol use disorder

 Over time, drinking too much alcohol may cause health problems.
 These may include high blood pressure, liver problems, or problems with digestion.

-What are the physical signs of alcohol use disorder?
+What are the symptoms of alcohol use disorder?

 How is alcohol use disorder diagnosed?